The library holds a substantial amount of material about mining especially relating to the Peak District and lead mining.

 Access to the Library.

-Only the Recorder, assistant and Museum Staff have access to the storage area.
+Only the Recorder has access to the storage area.

 A catalogue of the library is available for consultation.
-It is incomplete, so do ask the staff whether there may be more material relating to your area of interest.
+It is incomplete, so do ask the recorder whether there may be more material relating to your area of interest.

 A postal loan scheme is available for members of the Society who are unable to visit the library in person.